Skip to content

 FieldTypeDescriptionExample

-bound_ligand.pdbPDBDocked ligand structure(s) in PDB format, aligned to the receptor frame.
-If multiple ligands were provided, returns a mapping of names to docked PDB contents.{'ligand_A_docked.pdb': 'ATOM ...', 'ligand_B_docked.pdb': 'ATOM ...'}
+bound_ligand.pdbPDBDocked ligand structure(s) transformed into the receptor coordinate frame.
+If multiple ligands were provided, returns all corresponding docked ligands.{'ligand1_docked.pdb': 'ATOM ...', 'ligand2_docked.pdb': 'ATOM ...'}

 Important Notes

-• Single receptor only: The node rejects inputs with more than one receptor PDB.
+• Single receptor only: The node does not support multiple receptors; provide exactly one receptor PDB entry.

 Troubleshooting

-• Error: multiple receptors provided: Provide exactly one receptor PDB; split multiple receptors into separate runs.
+• Error: multiple receptors provided: Ensure the receptor_pdb input contains exactly one entry.
+Split receptors into separate runs if needed.